NoaHadad/api_calls/README.md

 **Instructions:**

-You need to send me your public key in order to connect to the virtual machine (via Gal)
+You need to send me your public key in order to connect to the virtual machine (via Gal/linkedin)

 **Running the app:**
 <br>**Connecting to the machine** open your shell and run `ssh 35.184.29.91`